-Trappers employed by the American Fur Company first came to the Cache la Poudre Valley in 1828 and established a trading post at present-day Laporte, Colorado, some five miles northwest of where Fort Collins would later be built.
-The settlement of Laporte grew up around the trading post in the early 1840’s and grew as it became a stopping place on the long trail through the Rocky Mountains to Utah and California.
+Trappers employed by the American Fur Company first came to the Cache la Poudre Valley in 1828.
+They established a trading post at present-day Laporte, Colorado, some five miles northwest of where Fort Collins would later be built.
+The settlement of Laporte grew up around the trading post in the early 1840s and grew as it became a stopping place on the long trail through the Rocky Mountains to Utah and California.
 Settlers in the area grew once again during the Pike’s Peak gold excitement of 1859-60, making the settlement the chief town in the region.

 In early 1864, Lieutenant-Colonel William L. Collins, the commander of the Military Department of the Platte River, headquartered at Fort Laramie, Wyoming, came to the Cache la Poudre Valley in search of a location for a military post.
-With the objective to protect the Overland mail route that had recently located through the region, Camp Collins was established on the Cache La Poudre River, near the settlement of Laporte.
+To protect the Overland mail route that had recently been located through the region, Camp Collins was established on the Cache La Poudre River, near the settlement of Laporte.
 However, the post was short-lived, as a flood destroyed the camp in June 1864.

 Soon, the post was moved several miles further down the Cache La Poudre River, to present-day Fort Collins.
 Two 11th Ohio Volunteer Cavalry companies initially manned the post.
 The six square mile military reservation was renamed Fort Collins the following year.
 Soon, the town of Fort Collins grew up around the post.